lydtechconsulting/component-test-framework/README.md

 To manually stop the containers, see the Docker commands section below.

-The `containers.stayup` property drives the `TESTCONTAINERS_RYUK_DISABLED` environment property.
-This is a TestContainers library property it uses to determine whether it should automatically clean up the Docker containers at the end of the test run.
+The `containers.stayup` property drives the `TESTCONTAINERS_REUSE_ENABLE` environment property.
+This is a Testcontainers library property it uses to determine whether it should automatically clean up the Docker containers at the end of the test run.

 ## Running Component Tests Within The IDE